Job hunting: 5 (free) tools to make your search easier

 This is an invaluable tool for tracking your applications!
 “It’s important to know where you stand, which company has contacted you, who you’ve contacted again, which companies you’ve already interviewed with, which ones have sent you a negative response and so on,” says Hechmi.

-As you’ve seen here, the tedious task of trying to find a new job can be made much easier when you have the right tools.
-These ones won’t guarantee success or that you will find a new job at the drop of a hat, but they may make you more efficient in your search – and that can only be good!
+The tedious task of trying to find a new job can be made much easier when you have the right tools.
+These ones won’t guarantee success or that you’ll find a new job at the drop of a hat, but they may make you more efficient in your search, and that’s a win!

 Photo: Welcome to the Jungle